-Darren Johnston, Ben Goldberg and David Boyce need little introduction to Bird & Beckett audiences!
+Darren Johnston, Ben Goldberg and David Boyce need little introduction to Bird & Beckett audiences.
 Each is a musician of extraordinary and unique talent.
-This quartet promises to be rewarding in the extreme!
+This quartet date will be rewarding in the extreme!
+Please join us.

 Our events are put on under the umbrella of the nonprofit Bird & Beckett Cultural Legacy Project (the "BBCLP").
 That's how we fund our ambitious schedule of 300 or so concerts and literary events every year.

 [Read More ]